Dunedin Rotary Triathlon

 WHEN TO ARRIVE AT THE RACE:

-You must be onsite NO later than 6:30 a.m. as the Causeway will be closed by Law Enforcement.
-Please give yourself PLENTY of time to get from your car to race central.
-Once there, you will need to get body marked, then pick up your timing chip, get all your equipment into transition and be ready to attend the MANDATORY race director meeting at 7:15 a.m.
+You must be on site no later than 6:30 a.m., as the Causeway will be closed by Law Enforcement.
+Please give yourself plenty of time to get from your car to race central.
+Once there, you must get your body marked, pick up your timing chip, get all your equipment into transition, and be ready to attend the mandatory race director meeting at 7:15 a.m.

 Race Day Information